CrazedbyPenguins/mkv-subs-enlarger/README.md

 ## File formats
 MkvSubsEnlarger is designed to work with mkv files with subtitles in the Advanced SubStation Alpha (.ass) and SubRip (.srt) formats.
 It will probably work with other text-based subtitle formats (untested), but will probably fail with image-based formats.

+All subtitle streams will be converted to the .ass format, since .srt doesn't contain size information.